abalogun/places/README.md

 ```

 ## Tech
 The project uses the terminal to run the script in node.js.
-The project is serverless! and stores data in a SQLITE3 databases using Sequelize's ORM.
+The project is serverless! and stores data in a SQLite database using Sequelize's ORM.